hapijs/hapi/docs/Reference.md

           together with `expiresAt`.
         - `expiresAt` - time of day expressed in 24h notation using the 'MM:HH' format, at which point all cache records for the route expire.
 Cannot be used together with `expiresIn`.
-        - `staleIn` - number of milliseconds to mark an item stored in cache as stale and reload it.
-Must be less than `expiresIn`.
-Available only when using server-side caching.
-        - `staleTimeout` - number of milliseconds to wait before checking if an item is stale.
-Available only when using server-side caching.

     - `auth` - authentication configuration.
 Value can be:
         - a string with the name of an authentication strategy registered with `server.auth()`.